 Qualified candidates who are recommended by the normal administrative process will not be reviewed by a Presidential committee.
 Professional recognition in one's research field will be expected.

-In addition to the candidate’s education and experience, the promotion recommendation shall include substantive evidence of the candidate's progress toward developing the capabilities for performing at the level expected of research professionals in the same field holding senior research staff ranks at Georgia Tech.
+In addition to the candidate’s education and experience, the promotion recommendation shall include substantive evidence of the candidate's progress toward developing the capabilities for performing at the level expected of research professionals in the same field holding senior Research Faculty ranks at Georgia Tech.
 Such evidence might consist of papers published or contributed to, significant managerial efforts on sponsored projects, products developed and delivered to the sponsor community such as software or hardware and documented impacts of these products, or equivalent teaching responsibilities performed in an instructional unit.

 Senior Research Scientist

-This rank requires one (1) of the following:
+In addition to the years-in-rank requirement, this rank requires one (1) of the following: